 To left is my “guardian” through the course – obviously a work in progress.
 This is just my second “girl” and already I can see an improvement in the drawing.
 Of course, I started her way too close to the edge of the page and made her so big I don’t have room for her “wings” so I’m giving her a butterfly breast plate instead.

 My third class is Sketchbookery by the talented and funny Mary Ann Moss.
 Although the class is in it’s second week and I haven’t had time to do very much (can you say over-extended??), I really want to improve my sketching.
 One of the first exercises we were given was to make “blind contour” drawings – drawing something without looking at the drawing as you make it, and without lifting your pen.
 Which, it turns out, is not easy to do.
-Mary Ann did warn us that the results would be hilarious – and she wasn’t kidding.
-I won’t share with you about what my husband called it, but I assure you, it is supposed to be my left hand.
-I chuckle every time I look at it.
-It can only get better from here, right?

 Oh!
 I almost forgot!
 I’m also participating in the Documented Life Project which is another year-long, free, art journaling effort.
 We’re given an art journaling prompt/challenge each week, which is a good excuse to keep me journaling regularly.
-I did struggle with the journal the group was using – until I remembered my “fearless” word and decided to change my approach, which I documented in post a couple of weeks ago.
+I did struggle with the journal the group was

 Why do you do what you do?